arrai-innovations/reactive-helpers/docs/use/search.md

 > **id**: `string`

 The document field to use as an identifier.
-Default is "id".
+Populated from `pkKey`.

 ##### index